 Your group is unlikely to be a “new“ house (because if the King created a new house people would expect to have heard of it beforehand) and more likely an older one that has quietly existed for some time but is only now becoming involved in faction politics.
-A minor house is probably a vassal of one of the larger houses (most likely Corvidae, Hunter, Karlennon, Charenten or Falcon), more details of which can be found on the faction website.
+A minor house is probably a vassal of one of the larger houses (most likely Corvidae, Hunter, Karlennon, Charenten or Falcon).
 Being vassals like this allows your group to start play with contacts and potential allies, and also helps people understand your place in Albione society.

 A household with several nobles is generally a safer concept than playing the entourage of a single nobleman.
 If the head of the household is unfortunate enough to die then there needs to be another noble able to step into the role or else the group concept is broken.

 Whilst the noble houses are very visible in Albion you shouldn’t think that they’re the only option.
 Albion has a powerful middle class of merchants, scholars, professional soldiers and the like, who may not be able to trace their family tree but who can easily rival the nobility for wealth and influence.

 Shown below are some examples of common group concepts within the Harts.
 You shouldn’t feel bound by this list but hopefully it might help provide some inspiration.